Derek-Sykes/wage_calculator/README.md

 1. make sure you have a MYSQL database server
 2. create a schema called 'wage_calc' (not including the quotes)
-3. use this command to create the table
+3. use this SQL command to create the table

     CREATE TABLE `accounts` (
       `id` int NOT NULL AUTO_INCREMENT,